Instrumental, Vocal & Composition Bursary

 Applying For The Bursary

-Ideally you should be around Grade 6 standard on your chosen bursary instrument/voice, although we recognise that many of you will have not taken formal examinations on your instrument/voice, in which case, please describe on the application form, your level in terms of the projects you have been involved in.
+Ideally you should be around Grade 6 standard on your chosen bursary instrument/voice.
+We recognise that many of you will have not taken formal examinations on your instrument/voice, in which case please describe on the application form your level in terms of the projects you have been involved in.

 Limited spaces will be made available for Foundation Year and First year students, but the same application criteria will apply.